googleapis/google-cloud-ruby/google-cloud-os_login/MIGRATING.md

  *  The library has been broken out into three libraries.
-The new gems `google-cloud-os_login-v1` and `google-cloud-os_login-v1beta` contain the actual client classes for versions V1 and V1beta of the OSLogin service, and the gem `google-cloud-os_login` now simply provides a convenience wrapper.
+The new gems `google-cloud-os_login-v1` and `google-cloud-os_login-v1beta` contain the actual client classes for versions V1 and V1beta of the OS Login service, and the gem `google-cloud-os_login` now simply provides a convenience wrapper.
 See [Library Structure](#library-structure) for more info.